hellinger04/monadic/docs/project-proposal.md

 ## Hardware

-- We at least need a computer (a mobile version is something for a later iteration).
+- We at least need a computer (a mobile version is something for a later iteration), which we all have.

 ## APIs

 - We need some way to host a website.
 (GitHub provides a way, but it's limited to one website per profile.
 Also it's not convenient for real projects.)
 - We need a backend web server and DB to keep track of user progress.
+- We also need a way to compile/interpret/evaluate the code that the user has written, likely in a different language than what the project iself is implemented in (eg. OCaml vs. Java).

 ## Tools

-- Programming language: Java + a bit of Kotlin
+- Programming language: Java + JavaScript + a bit of Kotlin; will also use a functional programming language for user solution implementation
 - IDE: IntelliJ IDEA
 - Version control: Git + GitHub (natch)
 - Web deployment: Heroku (will be our server; also have SQLite DB?)